MwTLaura/DATA-3402-Project/README.md

 The task, as defined by the Kaggle challenge, is to predict whether a customer will exit a bank based on their demographic and account information.
 I approached this as a binary classification task using standard machine learning models (Logistic Regression, Random Forest, Gradient Boosting).
-My best model Gradient Boosting achieved a validation score of around 87%.
+My best model Gradient Boosting achieved a AUC score of around 89%.

 ---